khulnasoft-lab/design.khulnasoft.com/contents/brand-design/motion.md

 **Motion sample:** The text above is in section 1-2 while iconography occupies space in sections 2-2 and 2-3.

-<todo>Add frame composition example that demonstrates the frame grid and movement within different sections.</todo>
+<todo>Add frame composition motion sample that demonstrates the frame grid and movement within different sections.</todo>

 ## Tanuki + DevOps loop